 6. Gordon’s Milkshake Bar

 Owners Bradford and Crystal Usher both have a passion for cold-pressed juices and all the health benefits they provide our bodies.
 They recognized how many people in the community relied on medications or other drugs to remedy their ailments and decided to create Juice Remedy instead.
 This juicery has a menu filled with different drinks for hydration, detoxing, and more.
 Each juice is filled with fruits, vegetables, nutrients, antioxidants, and a whole lot of love!
 When you need a pick-me-up, this juicery is located in Indianapolis and ships throughout the area.

 Located right on Mass Ave, this place is known for having a line of customers out the door.
 These giant shakes are notorious for their hefty serving of whipped cream and the beautiful swirls that make for an Instagrammable moment.
-The menu is filled with unique shake flavors like Strawberry Cheesecake or Blue Moon, and they offer many options for mix-ins so you can customize your own creation.
+The menu is filled with unique shake flavors like Strawberry Cheesecake or Birthday Cake, and they offer many options for mix-ins so you can customize your own creation.
 You can even add alcohol or CBD to your milkshakes!
 If you’re looking for a side to go with your milkshake, may we suggest the ice cream nachos?

 7. Sip & Share Wines